sitespeedio/dashboard.sitespeed.io/README.md

 The script will then stop when it has finished the current run(s).

 ## Start on reboot
 Sometimes your cloud server reboots.
 To make sure it auto start your tests, you can add it to the crontab.
-Edit the crontab with `crontab -e` amd add (make sure to change the path to your installation):
+Edit the crontab with `crontab -e` and add (make sure to change the path to your installation):

 ```bash
 @reboot rm /home/ubuntu/dashboard.sitespeed.io/sitespeed.run;/home/ubuntu/dashboard.sitespeed.io/loop.sh